 So, you first need to be rolling in the dough to buy the new Orbi Pro and then have to continue working hard to keep it.
 It’s expensive but also a great motivation, I guess.

 In return, you can do a lot more with Netgear’s Insight infrastructure.
 For one, the app will work with all Insight SMB hardware, including the recently announced WAX610 Wi-Fi 6 access point.

 On top of that, with the new Orbi, you can use it to create and manage up to four separate Wi-Fi networks for administration, employees, guests, and IoT devices.
-Virtual Wi-Fi networks (SSIDs) are nothing new, but it seems with the Orbi Pro, you can handle them with ease while maintaining advanced functions, such as with VLAN, client isolation, and so on.
+Virtual Wi-Fi networks (SSIDs) are nothing new, but it seems with the Orbi Pro, you can easily handle them while maintaining advanced functions, such as VLAN, client isolation, etc.

 By the way, the Orbi SXK80 is not compatible with any previous Orbi hardware, including the Orbi Pro Wi-Fi 5, nor is it with non-Pro Orbi hardware, such as the RBK852.
 Among other things, that might be because these models are just not expensive enough.

 OK, I’ll shut up about money, cost, and expensive before you start thinking I’m against success.
 So, here’s the good news.
 The new Netgear SXK80 Orbi Pro Wi-Fi 6 (SXK80) Tri-band Mesh System is available today in the U.S. for a cool $769.99 as a 2-pack (one router, one satellite), as mentioned above.